oiramu/cheetah-engine/README.md

 This engine as well as the game is currently in developement, so we will keep expanding it as the game need it, thats why we don't realease a blank version finished of the source code.

-The engine is free to use and upgrade and extend, so feel free to add, extend or upgrade code and all of your creation will be protected if you follow the code extension licence down below.
+The engine is free to use and upgrade, extend or modify so feel free to add, extend or upgrade code and all of your creation will be protected if you follow the code extension licence down below.

 ---